Governance Documents - the essential building blocks of Information Governance

 In my next article I will describe a governance document hierarchy that makes it easy to deliver robust corporate governance through a simple, consistent and industry-independent information governance approach.

-Carol Feuerriegel, IGP, Intelligence Leader – Information & Knowledge, Group Manager, Information and Knowledge at Inland Revenue NZ; Advisory Board Member Information Governance ANZ
+Carol Feuerriegel, IGP, Intel Leader – Information & Knowledge; GM, Information and Knowledge at Inland Revenue NZ; Advisory Board Member Information Governance ANZ